liolle/Nextjs-template/README.md

 -   Inside GitHub, add VERCEL_TOKEN, VERCEL_ORG_ID, and VERCEL_PROJECT_ID as [secrets]("https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions")

 Test the workflow by pushing modifications on the production brach.

+#### NextAuth

+When deploying on vercel using NextAuth set the following environment variables

+-   NEXTAUTH_SECRET
+-   NEXTAUTH_URL